When bootstrapping hurts your business

-Posted by Karen Skidmore on Wednesday, 21 February 2018
+Posted by Karen Skidmore – True Profit Business on Wednesday, February 21, 2018

 If you’re bootstrapping, email may be your first choice of communication over and above direct mail.
 A letter in the post is always going to be far more expensive to produce, print and deliver than a single email.